 How to apply for a visitor visa

 If you come to New Zealand on holiday, you might need to apply for a visitor visa before you arrive.
-Work out if you need a visa and what you need to do to apply.
+Work out what you need to do to apply.

 Find out if you need to apply